radical-cybertools/radical.entk/doc/installation.rst

 ^^^^^^^^^^^^^^^^^^^^

-There are multiple commercial providers of hosted MongoDB services, some of them even offering free usage tiers.
-We have some good experience with the following:
+There are multiple commercial providers of hosted MongoDB services, some of them offering free usage tiers.
+We have had some good experience with the following:

 * https://mongolab.com/

 HPC Cluster Access
 ------------------

-In order to execute MD tasks on a remote HPC cluster, you need to be able set-up password-less SSH login for that host.
-This can either be achieved via an ssh-agent that stores your SSH key password (e.g., default on OS X) or by setting up password-less SSH keys.
+In order to execute MD tasks on a remote HPC cluster, you need to set-up password-less SSH login for that host.
+This can either be achieved via an ssh-agent that stores your SSH key's password (e.g., default on OS X) or by setting up password-less SSH keys.

 Password-less SSH with ssh-agent